armatita/armatita.github.io/README.md

 <a id="Commercial-Software"></a>
 ## Commercial Software

+* [Discovery](https://www.retinai.com/products/discovery) - Though my role was R&D oriented, I did develop some features, improvements, and fixes for the Discovery software.
+Namely regarding the handling and decoding of binary (proprietary and DICOM) data formats when importing into the software.

 * [AMD Privacy View](https://www.amd.com/en/technologies/radeon-privacy-view) - Was part of the development team for AMD Privacy View, including UI/UX, backend, and feature development.
 AMD Privacy View is a desktop application made to safeguard your screen by blurring everything except the part you are looking at (among other features).